ClaraMarquardt/ehR/package_management/contribution_guide.md

 ## Basic Style Guidelines

-- **Naming**: Use '_' rather than '.' or CamelCase to separate words / Avoid plurals where possible
+- **Names**: Use '_' rather than '.' or CamelCase to separate words / Avoid plurals where possible

-- **Parameters**: Provide a definition of each parameters incl. its type / Provide a default parameter value where possible
+- **Parameter Definition**: Provide a definition of each parameters incl. its type / Provide a default parameter value where possible

 - **Presentation**: Use an existing function as a template